dsl-logo

 6. Whether it’s a dealer or private sale

-Most lenders prefer that you buy a business vehicle or equipment from a licensed dealer, as you generally get a statutory warranty (a warranty that covers defects) with the purchase.
+Most lenders prefer that you buy a business vehicle or equipment from a licensed dealer, as you generally get a statutory warranty with the purchase.
 You generally don’t get a statutory warranty through a private sale, although the manufacturer’s warranty may still be valid.
 Some lenders may apply a rate load of 0.50-1% on private sale purchases.

 7. Whether you’re a homeowner

 Business borrowers who own a home (or any residential property) are considered less risky than renters.
 That’s because homeowners are ‘asset-backed borrowers’ who may have the ability to borrow against their home equity to settle their outstanding debt.
-Based on Money.com.au borrower data, the majority of business owners applying for a chattel mortgage own a home (58%), compared to 30% who rent.
+Based on Money.com.au borrower data, the majority of business owners applying for a chattel mortgage (58%) own a home.

-Borrowers who own a home generally qualify for a lower rate on their finance and can generally borrow more than non-property owners.
+Borrowers who own a home can generally also borrow more than non-property owners.
 According to our data, homeowners requested an average chattel loan amount of $117,269, while renters requested an average of $72,385.

 How to compare chattel mortgage rates